-Generally accepted accounting principles establishes a framework for measuring fair value.
+Accounting principles generally accepted in the United States of America establishes a framework for measuring fair value.
 That framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
-The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (level 1 measurements) and the lowest priority to unobservable inputs (level 3 measurements).
+The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).
 The three levels of the fair value hierarchy are described as follows:

-Level 1 -Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets.
+Level 1 - Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets.